tomjtoth/fullstack-open-cicd/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the CI/CD module of the [Full stack open course](https://fullstackopen.com/en/part11).
+My submissions for the other parts of the course can be found [here](https://github.com/tomjtoth/fullstack-open).

 Fork the repository to complete course exercises